alireza-saberi/myshop-assignment/README.md

 - NodeJS
 - Vanilla JS

-### Demo: responsive front-end for AngularJs codes
+### Demo: responsive front-end for AngularJS codes
 Two items are shown in two pannels, labeled by their name and information extracted from coming input JSON. e.g all the **type** and **variants** of these two items, their **price** and their **availability**.
 If the item is available the green checkmark appears, otherwise a red cross will be shown.
 ![shop](images/display.png)